HL7/davinci-crd/input/pagecontent/ValueSet-coverageAssertionReasons-intro.md

 <blockquote class="note-to-balloters" markdown="1">
-This value set uses codes slated to be moved from the temporary code system to a more permanent URL.
+This value set uses codes slated to be moved from the temporary code system.
+While this migration did not happen in time to enforce the use of the permanent code system in this release, the codes should appear in the shared [Act Reason](https://terminology.hl7.org/CodeSystem-v3-ActReason.html) code system by the summer of 2026, and one of the codes is available now.  §prof-15^crd-server^exchange:CRD servers **SHOULD** start sending the ActReason codes in parallel with the CRD-specific codes once they are available to ease transition in future releases when the CRD value set will be deprecated and eventually retired.§
 </blockquote>